marcuugomes/marcuugomes/README.md

 - :floppy_disk: I’m currently learning about Java and JavaScript
 - 👀 I already learned about Algorithm, C/C++ and DataBases
-- 🦾 I’m looking for get more and more knowlodge about everything that envolves programming!
+- 🦾 I’m looking to get more and more knowlodge about everything that envolves programming!
 - 📫 How to reach me: by email? dahhhh :joy:
 - ⁉️ Fun question: why the _kamikazes_ used helmets??  😵‍💫🤯